IgrikXD/WSPR-beacon/Device-test-report.md

 # WSPR-beacon device test report

-This section provides information about the device's performance during long distance WSPR message transmission.
+This section provides information about the device's performance during long-distance WSPR message transmission.
 Data on transmitted and decoded WSPR messages are taken from the [WSPR Rocks!](http://wspr.rocks/)

 For each transmission range, a visualized report with a list of all spots is available.
 To view the visualization, click on the distance in the "_Max distance to receiver_" column.